 - About Us

 - This element may be identical for all your proposals, your chance to distinguish yourself among other companies.

 - All proposal packets should conclude with next steps-type information, like whom to contact for questions and so forth.

 In addition to the core parts of a sales proposal, some optional elements add value to the potential customer’s experience.

 - If the prospect sent you one, include it in your proposal, which should address the specific terms the potential customers included in the RFP.

 - Terms and Conditions

-- These can be deal breakers and are therefore worth including (if short) or linking (if long).
+- These critical documents can be deal breakers and are therefore worth including (if short) or linking (if long).